Welcome to number 60, the 60th Sony FE lens. Sony made this milestone a memorable one by delivering the first FE lens with an f/1.2 aperture.

 The example above was captured at f/16.
 Note that every other point is shorter.
 Looking closely at the defocused highlight example in the bokeh test, slightly shorter sides alternate with slightly longer sides, suggesting the source of this attribute.

 Have you noticed the concave shape of the front element in the product images and this diagram?

-The design of this lens is illustrated above.
 "XA (extreme aspherical) elements and other advanced technologies combine to achieve extraordinary resolution and contrast from the image center right out to the edges."
 [Sony]